rtr-nettest/open-rmbt-website/README.md

 ## Build

+The code depends on  [rmbtws](https://github.com/rtr-nettest/rmbtws), this code is included as a submodule by executing `git submodule update --init --recursive`.

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Deployment